Rokutann/nalist.el/README.md

 ### nalist-mappable-list-p `(obj)`

-Return t if OBJ is a list which can be used with ‘mapc’ and such.
+Return t if OBJ is a list which can be used with ‘mapc’ and the like.

 ```lisp
 (nalist-mappable-list-p nil) ;; => t